 The benefits of hiring an accountant for your small business are many.
 That said, it’s crucial to hire the right professional.

-If you’re looking to hire an accountant, talk to Raincatcher.
+If you’re looking to hire an accountant, we’re here to support you.
 Our professional business brokers can help you narrow down the type of accountant that’s right for you, and can help with referrals.

-To get all your accounting questions answered, and to find out what your small business is worth, talk to an expert at Raincatcher today.
+To get all your accounting questions answered and to find out what your small business is worth.